ecnepsnai/otto/.github/CONTRIBUTING.md

 /scripts
     /codegen   -> Contains definitions for the cbgen golang code generator.
 /otto
+    /shared
-    /server        -> Contains all golang code for the server /environ   -> Library that defines an environment variable.
+        /otto  -> Contains the Otto library, shared between the agent and the server /server        -> Contains all golang code for the server /environ   -> Library that defines an environment variable.
 Broken off for easier testing.
 ```